broma186/MoneyBox/README.md

 - Name is optional, but if it contains any value it should match NAME_REGEX

 There is some validation logic in LoginActivity, but it is currently incorrect.
 Please implement this feature to match this logic.

+/*
+The full name regex had to be changed to be optional, and all fields would fail if only one field was wrong.
+Now if you have three failures, you can fix one at a time and the warning will clear.*/

 ### Bug 3 - Animation is looping incorrectly